PG2 release 0.1.15

 does not produce extra collections.

-folder accepts an xform
+The into folder accepts an xform produced by map/filter/comp,

 whatever.
 It also accepts a persistent collection which acts as an